 Dr. Rao Y. Surampalli, Ph.D., D.Sc.(h.c.), P.E., BCEE, IWA Fellow, WEF Fellow, Hon.
 D.WRE, F.AAAS, Dist.M.ASCE

-Rao Y. Surampalli received M.S and Ph.D degrees in Environmental Engineering from Oklahoma State and Iowa State Universities, respectively.
+Dr. Rao Y. Surampalli received M.S. and Ph.D degrees in Environmental Engineering from Oklahoma State and Iowa State Universities, respectively.
 He is a Registered Professional Engineer in the branches of Civil and Environmental Engineering, and also a Board Certified Environmental Engineer (BCEE) of the American Academy of Environmental Engineers (AAEE) and a Diplomate of the American Academy of Water Resources Engineers (DWRE).
-He has had a highly distinguished career over more than 35 years and is recognized worldwide as a key leader in environmental engineering.
-He worked for the United States Environmental Protection Agency (US E.P.A.) for 29 years and has retired from the US E.P.A. as an Engineer Director.
-His career in private practice, government, university and applied research has given him the opportunity to experience and appreciate the varied interests and challenges of the environmental engineering profession.
-He is an Adjunct Professor in seven universities and distinguished/honorary professor in five universities.
-Currently, he serves, or has served on 66 national and international committees, review panels, or advisory boards including the ASCE National Committee on Energy, Environment and Water Policy.
-He was a past President of Civil Engineering Certification (CEC), Inc., an entity of the American Society of Civil Engineers (ASCE) that was created in 2004 by the ASCE Board of Direction to provide a mechanism for the post-licensure certification of various specialties within civil engineering.
+Dr. Surampalli has had a highly distinguished career over more than 38 years and is recognized worldwide as a key leader in environmental engineering.
+He worked for the United States Environmental Protection Agency (US EPA) for 29 years and retired as an Engineer Director.
+His career in private practice, government, university, and applied research has given him the opportunity to experience and appreciate the varied interests and challenges of the environmental engineering profession.

 Dr. Tian C. Zhang, Ph.D., P.E., D.WRE, BCEE, F.ASCE, F.AAAS